ryanbates1990/dnd/spitballin.md

 - It seems that the *Great Wheel Cosmology* theory has some flaws.
 The boys at the astral nexus laboratory have come up with a more accurate mathematical model that can greater predict the relationships between the planes

 - could be a river for the forgeheart district to use as a cooling agent?
 Upsets Druids outside of the city.

+# Pantheon

+- People worship `Kelemvor`, who was responsible for quarantining the undead.
+    - Kelemvor has a neutral relationship with the Ravenqueen, however, the individual followers don't exactly see eye to eye.
+Similar to how maybe christians view mormons.
+- Kelemvor is at extreme odds with `Velsharoon` who is responsible for the undead hordes from the Shadowfell, and `Talona` for her causing unnatural disease and death.
+- Kelemvor has a positive relationship with `Lathander` who strictly opposes death.